UtahRETC/IntroProgrammingPythonPart1/units/03 - Conditionals/Rock paper scissors.md

 ---

 We will be creating a program that lets two players play rock, paper, scissors.
-Your program will prompt the first player, player 1, to enter their movie (either rock, paper, or scissors), and then prompt the second player, player 2, to enter their move.
+Your program will prompt the first player, player 1, to enter their move (either rock, paper, or scissors), and then prompt the second player, player 2, to enter their move.

-Using the rules of rock, paper, scissors, your program will determine and print the results of the game.
+Using the rules of rock, paper, scissors (which are explained below), your program will determine and print the results of the game.
 If it's a tie, your program should print "It's a tie".
 If player 1 wins, prints "Player 1 wins".
 And if player 2 wins, print "Player 2 wins".

 The rules of rock, paper, scissors are as follow:

 - Rock beats scissors.
 - Scissors beats paper.
 - Paper beats rock.
-- If both players choose the same move (eg. both choose rock), it's a tie.
+- If both players choose the same move (for example, if both choose rock), it's a tie.

 \vspace{.2in}